spacetelescope/jdaviz/docs/imviz/plugins.rst

 7. If you also want photometry result in the unit of counts, you can enter a conversion factor in the :guilabel:`Counts conversion factor` field.
 The value must be in the unit of display data unit per counts.
 This is used to convert linear flux unit (e.g., MJy/sr) to counts.
+This field is only used if data has a valid unit.
    If this field is not applicable for you, leave it at 0.
    **This field resets every time Data selection changes.**
 8. If you also want photometry result in magnitude unit, you can enter a flux scaling factor in the :guilabel:`Flux scaling` field.
 The value must be in the same unit as display data unit.
 A magnitude is then calculated using ``-2.5 * log(flux / flux_scaling)``.
 This calculation only makes sense if your display data unit is already in linear flux unit.
 Setting this to 1 is equivalent to not applying any scaling.
+This field is only used if data has a valid unit.
    If this field is not applicable for you, leave it at 0.
    **This field resets every time Data selection changes.**
 9. Select the desired radial profile plot type using the :guilabel:`Plot Type` drop-down menu:

   * Radial Profile: Binned average as a function of radius from the center of the region.
   * Radial Profile (Raw): Raw image data points as a function of radius from the center of the region.
+    Do not use this for big data due to performance issues associated with too many data points.

 10. Once all inputs are populated correctly, click on the :guilabel:`CALCULATE` button to perform simple aperture photometry.